EmiliaComputing/DataScience/README.md

 ### Evaluation
 I think that this project went well because from this project I developed a greater understanding of using computers to create data science projects, analysing data and natural language processing.

-I also created a project which could determine the star rating of a review based on training data and the language used in that review.
+I also created a project which could determine the star rating of a review based on training data.

 However, this project was not accurate when the reviews were negative.
 A possible cause of this is the data that I had used whilst making this project.
 Therefore, if I were to do this project again, I would use a different data set.